susheel-pal/SDPlayer-app/README.md

 # Objective

-+ The main focus in this app is show a playlist of songs available in your device and **show the animation**
++ The main focus in this app is show a playlist of songs available in your device and **shows the animation**
 + play the song.
 + pause the song.
 + play next song.